bnb/jsconf-eu-led/README.md

   - The Functions as a Service (a.k.a.
 Serverless) tool available from Azure
   - Check out [Creating and Deploying Azure Functions][creating-and-deploying-azure-functions] for more information on getting started!
 - [rvl-node-animations][rvl-node-animations-npm]
-  - The module by [Bryan Hughes][nebrius-twitter] that makes creating animations for the LED art object significantly more simple than hardcoding 80 sin wave coefficients.
+  - The module by [Bryan Hughes][nebrius-twitter] that makes creating animations for the LED art piece significantly more simple than hardcoding 80 sin wave coefficients.
   - Can be installed via `npm i rvl-node-animations`.
 - [Submissions][submit-and-queue]
-  - The page where you can submit your Azure Functions for the LED art object
+  - The page where you can submit your Azure Functions for the LED art piece

 ## Global Prerequisites